 around Paris to break up the Assembly.
 However, many French people

-crowd of Parisians captured the royal fortress called the Bastille.
-Louis
+huge crowd of Parisians captured the royal fortress called the

-against Austria and Prussia.
-These countries wished to restore the king to
+war against Austria and Prussia.
+These countries wished to restore the

-his former position.
-In the summer of 1792, as foreign armies marched on
+king to his former position.
+In the summer of 1792, as foreign armies

-Paris, revolutionaries imprisoned Louis XVI and his family and overthrew
+marched on Paris, revolutionaries imprisoned Louis XVI and his family

-the monarchy.
-A National Convention, chosen through an election open to
+and overthrew the monarchy.
+A National Convention, chosen through an

-almost all adult French males, opened on Sept.
-21, 1792, and declared
+election open to almost all adult French males, opened on Sept.
+21,

-violent measures.
-Radical leaders such as Maximilien Robespierre gained
+and violent measures.
+Radical leaders such as Maximilien Robespierre

-power.
+gained power.
 They said that terror was necessary to preserve liberty.
-Thus,

-while the revolution survived under radical leadership, it also sentenced
+Thus, while the revolution survived under radical leadership, it also

-many "enemies of the republic" to death.
-Thousands of people were
+sentenced many "enemies of the republic" to death.
+Thousands of people

 themselves.
 Robespierre was condemned by his enemies and executed.
 His